oaregithub/oare_mono/README.md

 ## Final Checks

-Before committing your code, we recommend running a few quick checks to make sure everything is looking good.
+Before committing your code, run checks to ensure the code is clean, functional, and operable.
 These same checks are run in Github Actions when you push your changes, but checking them locally first can save you a lot of time.

 Make sure the code builds without any errors by running: